-The functional properties of GF flours formulas and GF flour formula sold in the local market are summarized in Table 3.
-The most functional properties determined for GF formulas flours exhibited higher values than that observed for GFF (except for the soluble protein as % of total sample protein) and showed significant variations at $p \le 0.05$.
-GF formulas flours exhibited high values for the water holding capacity in samples F2 (164.98%) and F1 (134.17%), which may be due to the high protein content (12.25%) in the sample F2.
+The functional properties of GF flours formulas and GF flour formula sold in the local market are summarized in Table 34.
+The GF flours formulas exhibited higher values of most functional properties compared to that observed with GFF with the exception of determined for GF formulas flours exhibited higher values than that observed for GFF (except for the soluble protein as % of total sample protein)-(and showed significant variations at p<0.05).
+Gluten-free GF formulas flours exhibited high values for the water holding capacity in samples F2 (164.98%) and F1 (134.17%), which may be due to the high protein content (12.25%) in the sample F2.
 The ability of protein in flours to bind water physically is a determinant of its water absorption and binding capacity [39].
-GFF formula flour showed lower water binding capacity in comparison to other GF formulas flours (Table 3).
+Gluten-free flour (GFF) product GFF-formula flour showed lower water binding capacity in comparison to other GF formulas flours (Table 34).

 Significant differences in oil holding capacity of GF formulas flours were also observed.
-The mean values showed higher oil holding capacity for F2 (145.92%), followed by F4 (138.51%), F1 (130.11%) and F3 (126.64%), whereas, the lowest 75.43% was for GFF.
+The mean values showed higher oil holding capacity for F2 (145.92%), followed by F4 (138.51%), F1 (130.11%) and F3 (126.64%), whereas, the lowest (75.43%) was recorded for GFF.
 The mechanism of fat/oil holding capacity explained by [40] as a physical entrapment of favor retention.
-[41] reported that surface area and hydrophobicity improve oil holding capacity.
-The GF composite flour samples close values and non-significant variations at p \leq 0.05 in the protein solubility.
+Chau and Cheung [41] reported that surface area and hydrophobicity improve oil holding capacity.
+The values of foam stability between the The-GF composite flour samples were close but were significantly different from that recorded with GFF values and non-significant variations at $p \le 0.05$ in the protein solubility.
 The solubility of a protein is usually affected by its hydrophobicity or hydrophobic balance, depending on the amino acid composition, particularly at the protein surface [42].